Parul1606/Pet-Finder/README.md

 ## Project Overview

-In this Pet Listing Application, you can:
+In this Pet Finder Application, you can:

 - **Search** for pets by type, location, and breed.
 - **View** detailed info about each pet you’re interested in.